Nicoleamani/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints all possible combinations if two letters except oo why
+prints no with two decimal places followed by new line why